-As a result of the issuance of new common shares, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the stock issuance is fully reflected in both reporting periods.
+Additionally, EPS in the three and six months ended June 30, 2010 reflect a higher number of average shares outstanding year over year.
+Between December 2008 and June 2009 the Company issued 5.0 million common shares to complete the Acquisition.
+As a result of the Acquisition and the issuance of new common shares, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the Acquisition and stock issuance is fully reflected in both reporting periods.
 Also, the Company's results are expected to reflect the seasonal nature of the acquired natural gas businesses.
 Accordingly, the Company expects that results of operations will be positively affected during the first and fourth quarters, when sales of natural gas are typically higher, and negatively affected during the second and third quarters, when gas operating and maintenance expenses usually exceed sales margins in the period.

-The Company will hold a quarterly conference call to discuss first quarter 2010 results on Tuesday, April 27, 2010, at 2:00 p.m.
+The Company will hold a quarterly conference call to discuss second quarter 2010 results on Tuesday, July 27, 2010, at 2:00 p.m.
 Eastern Time.
 This call is being webcast by Thomson Financial and can be accessed in the Investor Relations section of Unitil Corporation's website, www.unitil.com.
-Institutional investors can access the call via Thomson StreetEvents (www.streetevents.com), a password-protected event management site.